brainbarett/yerin/README.md

 > git clone https://github.com/brainbarett/yerin
 ```

-2. Install all the dependencies(make sure you're in the project's directory when running the command)
+2. Install the project's dependencies(make sure you're in the project's directory when running the command)

 ```
 > composer install